Argentine bishop says he’ll return to face sex allegations

-BUENOS AIRES, Argentina (AP) - An Argentine bishop close to Pope Francis says he’ll return voluntarily to Argentina to respond to prosecutors’ accusations of sex abuse.
+BUENOS AIRES, Argentina (AP) - An Argentine bishop close to Pope Francis said Saturday he’ll return voluntarily to Argentina to respond to prosecutors’ accusations of sex abuse.

-The canon law lawyer for Bishop Gustavo Zanchetta issued a statement Saturday that the monsignor will return to Argentina on Monday and will fully cooperate with authorities.
+Javier Belda Iniesta, the canon law lawyer for Bishop Gustavo Zanchetta issued a statement that the monsignor would arrive in Argentina on Tuesday and would fully cooperate with authorities.

-Attorney Javier Belda Iniesta also noted that Argentine judges had denied prosecution requests for an international arrest warrant.

 Zanchetta has been formally accused of “aggravated continuous sexual abuse” of two seminarians, charges that carry a maximum penalty of 10 years in prison.
 He has denied the charges.

-The Zanchetta case is particularly grave for Francis, given the pope was aware of allegations of inappropriate sexual behavior by his onetime protege two years before Zanchetta resigned from his Argentine post.
+The Zanchetta case is particularly grave for Francis, given the pope was aware of allegations of inappropriate sexual behavior by his onetime protégé in 2015, two years before Zanchetta resigned as bishop of Oran.

+Francis allowed him to step down in 2017 for “health reasons,” but then named him to a senior Vatican administration position a few months later.

+Francis acknowledged in a TV interview earlier this year that he asked Zanchetta about the initial accusation, involving nude selfies on the bishop’s cellphone.
+The pope said he gave Zanchetta the benefit of the doubt after he claimed his phone had been hacked.

 Sign up for Daily Newsletters